How to Become a Travel Nurse

 If you’re the kind of person who likes variety on the job, living in different places, and working with new people, you may be interested in how to become a travel nurse.
 It’s a great way to boost your skill set, grow your network, and serve people who are in great need of your expertise.

-We’ll take a look at the basics of what it takes to become a travel nurse, along with education requirements, types of facilities that might employ you, and what you can expect to earn in this vital healthcare role.
+We’ll take a look at the basics of what it takes to become a travel nurse, including education and licensing requirements, plus the types of facilities that might employ you and what you can expect to earn in this vital healthcare role.

 What Is a Travel Nurse?

 You may be wondering where you’d live as someone who travels routinely for their job.
 There are a few options for travel nurse housing.
 Agencies typically provide either stipends or furnished accommodations for travel nurses.
 With a stipend, you find your own housing.
-With agency-placed housing, you simply move in.
+This gives you the freedom to explore your options in terms of neighborhood as well as the amount of space you’d need.
+With agency-placed housing, you don’t need to spend any time or energy searching; you simply move in.

 What Do Travel Nurses Do?

-The duties of a travel nurse are predominantly the same as that of an RN, but travel nurses have the added responsibility of stepping into a new situation and adapting extremely quickly.
+The duties of a travel nurse are predominantly the same as that of an RN or LPN but travel nurses have the added responsibility of stepping into a new situation and adapting extremely quickly.
 This is one of the main tenets of learning how to become a travel nurse.

 Why Are Travel Nurses Needed?